yandex/odyssey/README.md

 Odissey generates universally unique identifiers `uuid` for client and server connections.
-Any log events and client error responces include the id, which then can be used to uniquely identify client and track its actions.
-Odissey can save log events into `log file` and using system logger `syslog`.
+Any log events and client error responces include the id, which then can be used to uniquely identify client and track actions.
+Odissey can save log events into log file and using system logger.

 **Internals**